elixir-ecto/ecto/guides/howtos/Multi tenancy with query prefixes.md

 iex(8)> MyApp.Repo.all Sample, prefix: "public"
 []
 ```

+Notice how we were able to change the prefix the query runs on.
+Back in the default "public" prefix, there is no data.

 One interesting aspect of prefixes in Ecto is that the prefix information is carried along each struct returned by a query: